Zhibo: an ethnography of ordinary, boring, and vulgar livestreams (2015-2019)

 ASIA.LIVE Virtual Workshop (September 2019)

-This workshop was in the form of a YouTube livestream.
+This workshop was hosted by Leiden University and in the form of a YouTube livestream.
 The livestream screened 12 videos contributed by scholars and artists who participated remotely via live chat across 7 timezones.
 These videos examined livestreaming platforms and practices in mainland China, Hong Kong, Taiwan, Korea, and Indonesia from a variety of perspectives.
 The video playlist can be accessed here.
 Selected papers of this workshop are published as a special issue on Asiascape.

 Connected Esports Research Seminar Series (February 2021-August 2021)